braintree/braintree_android/DEVELOPMENT.md

 The included demo app utilizes a test merchant server hosted on heroku ([https://braintree-sample-merchant.herokuapp.com](https://braintree-sample-merchant.herokuapp.com)).
 It produces client tokens that point to Braintree's Sandbox Environment.

 You can also host a locally running Gateway and/or merchant server.
-The url the demo app uses can be modified in `Demo/src/main/java/com/braintreepayments/demo/OptionsActivity.java`.

 ## Tests